Cyphexl/placename-insights/docs/doc-final.md

 dtype: int64
 ```

-According to the rough check, only _0.1%_ city lost their country code, and almost each city has its asciiname.
-So we can ignore these lost their cc or asciiname city to avoid the effection cased by them.
+According to the rough check, only 0.1% of the cities lost their country codes, and almost every city has its `asciiname`.
+So we can ignore those lost their country codes or `asciiname` city to avoid the effection cased by them.

 Besides our main predicting goal, the geography data set is used widely.
 So we choose some data set about many different kinds of countries in the world to analyze and statistics.